 Crayola: At-home DIY crafts and printable coloring pages.

-Draw Every Day with Jarrett J. Krosocczka: Every day at 2 PM author and illustrator Jarrett J. Krosoczka will do a live drawing lesson.
-Lessons will be archived.
+Draw Every Day with Jarrett J. Krosocczka: View dozens of archived drawing lessons by author and illustrator Jarrett J. Krosoczka.

 MetKids: The Metropolitan Museum of Art's website has a section just for kids to explore that includes videos, an interactive map, and a time machine feature that brings the viewer to various art exhibits in the museum.

 The Art Assignment: Explore art and history through weekly videos hosted by curator Sarah Urist Green.
 This series is produced by PBS Digital Studios.

 All Kids Network: Thousands of fun kids activities like crafts, worksheets, coloring pages, printable mazes, dot to dot, hidden pictures and more.

 Harry Potter at Home: Explore the world of Harry Potter with magical craft videos, fun articles, quizzes, puzzles and plenty more for first-time readers, as well as those already familiar with the wizarding world.